Craps: Phase 2 (Point)

+Basic wagering rules

 Any player can make a bet on Pass or Don't Pass as long as a point has not been established, or Come or Don't Come as long as a point is established.
 All other bets, including an increase in odds behind the Pass and Don't Pass lines, may be made at any time.
 All bets other than Pass line and Come may be removed or reduced any time before the bet loses.
 This is known as "taking it down" in craps.

 The maximum bet for Place, Buy, Lay, Pass, and Come bets are generally equal to table maximum.
-Lay bet maximum are equal to the table maximum win, so players wishing to lay the 4 or 10 may bet twice at amount of the table maximum for the win to be table maximum.
+Lay bet maximum are equal to the table maximum win, so players wishing to lay the 4 or 10 may bet twice that amount of the table maximum for the win to be table maximum.
 Odds behind Pass, Come, Don't Pass, and Don't Come may be however larger than the odds offered allows and can be greater than the table maximum in some casinos.
-Don't odds are capped on the maximum allowed win some casino allow the odds bet itself to be larger than the maximum bet allowed as long as the win is capped at maximum odds.
+Don't odds are capped on the maximum allowed win.
+Some casino allow the odds bet itself to be larger than the maximum bet allowed as long as the win is capped at maximum odds.
 Single rolls bets can be lower than the table minimum, but the maximum bet allowed is also lower than the table maximum.
 The maximum allowed single roll bet is based on the maximum allowed win from a single roll.

-In all the above scenarios, whenever the Pass line wins, the Don't Pass line loses, and vice versa, with one exception: on the come-out roll, a roll of 12 will cause Pass Line bets to lose, but Don't Pass bets are pushed (or "barred"), neither winning nor losing.
+In all the above scenarios, whenever the Pass line wins, the Don't Pass line loses, and vice versa, with one exception: on the come-out roll, a roll of 12 will cause Pass Line bets to lose, but Don't Pass bets are pushed (or "barred"), neither winning nor losing; this is done to establish a house edge for Don't Pass bets.
 (The same applies to "Come" and "Don't Come" bets, discussed below.)